mukesh1308/git-github-demo/README.md

 i have creadt this repo for testing git!!!!!

 ##clone
-###cloned this code to my local divise and creating my commit.
+###cloned this code to my local device and creating my commit.